Somatic Yoga & Therapy Norwich

 The term “somatic” in relationship to yoga or therapy refers to an approach that emphasises the internal experience of the body and invites you to attune to physical sensations in relation to movement, emotions & energy.

 Somatic practices bring awareness to how the body holds emotions, memories & trauma.
-Through embodied awareness, breath & movement, we can process emotions, transform psychological states and release stuck physical & emotional tension.
+Through embodied awareness, breath & movement, we can process emotions, transform psychological states and release physical & emotional tension.

 I am a qualified and experienced Yoga Teacher & Yoga Therapist.